rominator1983/completeModInstallationManual/README.md

 However it is possible to use the same software on your PC.
 You can do this for every day use or just to test things before buying a MOD.
 It is however not possible to use the built in MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.

-# Description of the components
+# Description of the used components

 * MOD-host